Saint-Émilion AOC

 Its 5400 ha represent 67.5% of the total area of wine-producing communes (Saint-Émilion, Saint-Christophe-des-Bardes, Saint-Hippolyte, Saint-Étienne-de-Lisse, Saint-Laurent-des-Combes, Saint-Pey-d’Armens, Saint-Sulpice-de-Faleyrens, Vignonet, and a part of the Libourne commune) and 6% of the total Bordeaux vineyard.

-The wines of Saint-Émilion are typically blended from different grape varieties, the three main ones being Merlot (60% of the blend), Cabernet Franc (nearly 30%) and Cabernet Sauvignon (around 10%).
+The wines of Saint-Émilion are typically blended from different grape varieties, the three main ones being Merlot, Cabernet Franc and Cabernet Sauvignon.

 Classification

 Since 1955, there has been a classification of Saint-Émilion wine.
 The classification is updated every 10 years or so, and consists of the following levels: Premier grand cru classé A, Premier grand cru classé B, and Grand cru classé.
-As of the new classification in 2012, there are currently four estates at the highest level: Château Cheval Blanc, Château Angélus, Château Ausone, and Château Pavie.
+As of the 2022 classification, there are currently two estates at the highest level: Château Figeac and Château Pavie.

 Saint-Émilion satellites

-Four other appellations situated immediately north and northeast of the Saint-Émilion AOC are collectively known as the "Saint-Émilion satellites".
+Four other appellations situated immediately north and northeast of the Saint-Émilion AOC, across the Barbanne river, are collectively known as the Saint-Émilion satellites.
 They are Lussac-Saint-Émilion, Montagne-Saint-Émilion, Puisseguin-Saint-Émilion, and Saint-Georges-Saint-Émilion.
+There were previous two other appellations: Parsac-Saint-Émilion, which became part of Montagne-Saint-Émilion in the 1970s; and Sables-Saint-Émilion, which became part of Saint-Émilion proper following lobbying by Alain Raynaud of Château Quinault.
+Of these, Montagne is the largest and Saint-Georges is the smallest.
+These previously called themselves "Saint-Émilion", but with the development of the AOC system in the 1930s, they were split off as inferior appellations (to not dilute the Saint-Émilion name), but allowed to add Saint-Émilion to the village name.

+Pomerol also borders St Émilion to the west but is not considered a satellite and many of its wine compete with or outperform their neighbour, and in fact has its own satellite, Lalande-de-Pomerol, also to the north of the Barbanne.